Leptocroca xyrias

 Leptocroca xyrias is a species of moth in the family Oecophoridae.
 The taxonomy of this species is in need of revision and L. xyrias likely belongs to a separate genus.
 It is endemic to New Zealand.
 It has been classified as Data Deficient by the Department of Conservation.

 Taxonomy

-This species was described by Edward Meyrick in 1931 from a specimen collected at "Blackmillar" (Black Miller Stream) at Kikoura by Stewart Lindsay in December.
+This species was described by Edward Meyrick in 1931 from a specimen collected at "Blackmillar" (Black Miller Stream) at Kaikōura by Stewart Lindsay in December.
 George Hudson discussed and illustrated this species in his 1939 publication A supplement to the Butterflies and Moths of New Zealand.
 The genus level classification of this species is regarded as unsatisfactory.
 As such the species is also known as Leptocroca (s.l.) xyrias.
 The holotype specimen is held at the Canterbury Museum.

 Description

 Meyrick described the species as follows:

 Distribution

 This species is endemic to New Zealand.
-It is only known from its collection site in Kaikoura.
+It is only known from its collection site in Kaikōura.